MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - [getUpdateMetadata](#codepushgetupdatemetadata): Retrieves the metadata for an installed update (like description, mandatory).

 - [notifyAppReady](#codepushnotifyappready): Notifies the CodePush runtime that an installed update is considered successful.
-If you are manually checking for and installing updates (that is not using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and roll back to the previous version when the app next restarts.
+If you're manually checking for and installing updates (that isn't using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and roll back to the previous version when the app next restarts.

 - [restartApp](#codepushrestartapp): Immediately restarts the app.
 If there is an update pending, it will be immediately displayed to the end user.
 Otherwise, calling this method simply has the same behavior as the end user killing and restarting the process.